 - National Theatre for Children Program

 - Shows That Teach

 - Regional Landscape Training Workshops

 - Garden in Every School® Program

 - WEWAC, The Water Education Water Awareness Committee

+- Water Saving Garden Friendly

 - Water Softener Rebate Program

-- Water Saving Garden Friendly

 The table on the following pages lists the recommended programs, the reasoning for their selection and the associated savings.
+The list is ordered from highest volume of total water savings activity to lowest.